Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion

 \subsection{Enclosed Subspace in Free Space}

-As mentioned before, each polygon after \textit{Polygon Intersection} in $\mathcal{C}_{\mathrm{obs}}^v$ is bounding only one enclosed subspace.
+As mentioned before, each polygon after \textit{Polygon Intersection} in $\mathcal{C}_{\mathrm{obs}}^v$ bounds only one enclosed subspace.
 Therefore we can compute all the enclosed subspaces by repeatedly applying Algorithm~\ref{alg:bsa} as shown in Algorithm~\ref{alg:fssa}.

 In this algorithm, we first obtain the set of all obstacle polygons $\mathcal{P}_{\mathrm{obs}}^v$ by \textit{Polygon Intersection}.
-Then, search for the enclosed subspace containing the current node configuration --- $\mathcal{C}_{\mathrm{free}}^v(q^v)$ --- from a starting polygon $P_s$, which is the nearest one to the node~\citep{Liu-vtt-cspace-icra-2020}.
+Then, search for the enclosed subspace containing the current node configuration --- $\mathcal{C}_{\mathrm{free}}^v(q^v)$ --- from a starting polygon $P_{\mathrm{s}}$ that is the nearest one to the node~\cite{Liu-vtt-cspace-icra-2020}.
 Afterward, we compute all other enclosed subspaces in $\mathcal{C}_{\mathrm{free}}^v$ by searching the boundary starting from any polygon that has not been used.
-Figure~\ref{fig:enclosed-subspace-example} shows two enclosed subspaces of node $v_0$ in a simple cubic truss.
+Fig.~\ref{fig:enclosed-subspace-example} shows two enclosed subspaces of node $v_0$ in a simple cubic truss.
 In total, there are 33 enclosed subspaces in $\mathcal{C}_{\mathrm{free}}^{v_0}$ above the ground.